 Answer

-Thank you!
+Thank you.
+We also like to thank the reviewer for the thorough review and thus for making this a better manuscript.

 Reviewer #2:

 #1

 Overall this study looks competently executed and acceptable for publication.
 My only real concern is that authors could have done more to explore and account for the variability in their data.
 The meta-analysis demonstrates that the variability was considerable, but beyond establishing that moderators exist, the researchers appear to be not overly concerned with the question what is causing this variation.
 That leaves me slightly unsatisfied at the end: all this effort to conduct a meta-analysis, and the main thing we learn is that (a) the effect of rejection is strong (something we knew because it has been shown time and again), (b) the first sharp shock diminishes over time (new to me, but then I’m not an expert), and (c) the intensity of that shock depends… If authors were willing to stick their finger out a bit more and clarify just what this depends on, I’m sure I would find the study more valuable than it is now.
 I don’t care if their hypotheses were deposited beforehand: exploring is a scientists’ duty, as much as hypothesizing in advance (e.g., Tukey).
 But to be clear: this is just meant an encouragement; it’s very much up to to the authors to decide what course of action to pursue.